-As spring turns to summer, we all start thinking about walking through fields of flowers in bloom, adding to our home gardens and inhaling the aromatic scents that come from the lavender farms in VA.
+As spring turns to summer, we all start thinking about walking through fields of flowers in bloom, adding to our home gardens and inhaling the aromatic scents that come from the lavender farms in Virginia.

 There are plenty of lavender fields outside of Washington, D.C. for you to get your purple fix, as you drive out for a morning on the farm, detour on your way down to Virginia Beach for a weekend of sand and surf, or want to spend the weekend in the Shenandoah Valley hiking waterfalls and exploring all of the Shenandoah Valley farms.